Salamo Arouch: Search for surviving family and immigration to Israel

-Work on the biographical film, Triumph of the Spirit
+Work on Triumph of the Spirit (1989)

-Arouch was a consultant on the movie, Triumph of the Spirit, the 1989 dramatic reenactment of his early life.
+Arouch was a consultant on the movie, Triumph of the Spirit, the 1989 dramatic re-enactment of his early life.
 He accompanied filmmakers several times on an emotional return to the concentration camp where large portions of the film were actually produced.
 The film takes some artistic liberties with the biographical details of his life, including the renaming of his wife and placing her in his story prior to internment.

-After the movie came out, another Jewish boxer from Salonika, Jacques "Jacko" Razon, sued Arouch and the filmmakers for more than $20 million claiming that they had stolen his story and that Arouch had exaggerated his exploits.
+After the movie came out, another Jewish boxer from Salonika and former teammate at Maccabi Thessaloniki, Jacques "Jacko" Razon, sued Arouch and the filmmakers for more than $20 million claiming that they had stolen his story and that Arouch had exaggerated his exploits.
 The case was later settled for US$30,000.

-Arouch lived in Tel Aviv, Bat Yam and Rishon LeZion and died on April 26, 2009.
+Arouch lived in Tel Aviv, Bat Yam, and Rishon LeZion and died on April 26, 2009.
 He had been weakened by a stroke he suffered around 1994 and had been in declining health for six months prior to his death.